-Despite these potentially dangerous engagements with Confederate troops, disease still remained the regiment’s most formidable foe.
-As a result, Colonel Tilghman Good and his adjutant, First Lieutenant Washington H. R. Hangen, issued Regimental Order No. 207 from the 47th Pennsylvania’s Headquarters in Beaufort, South Carolina on 12 September to try to save more of his men:
+As the 47th Pennsylvania became increasingly involved in face-offs with Confederate troops, they were also required to battle an invisible and even more deadly foe—disease.
+As a result, Colonel Tilghman Good and his adjutant, First Lieutenant Washington H. R. Hangen, issued Regimental Order No. 207 from the 47th Pennsylvania’s Headquarters in Beaufort, South Carolina on 12 September:

 I. The Colonel commanding desires to call the attention of all officers and men in the regiment to the paramount necessity of observing rules for the preservation of health.
 There is less to be apprehended from battle than disease.
 The records of all companies in climate like this show many more casualties by the neglect of sanitary post action then [sic] by the skill, ordnance and courage of the enemy.
 Anxious that the men in my command may be preserved in the full enjoyment of health to the service of the Union.
 And that only those who can leave behind the proud epitaph of having fallen on the field of battle in the defense of their country shall fail to return to their families and relations at the termination of this war.